maybites/NodeOSC/README.md

-# AddOSC
+# NodeOSC
-OSC support in the viewport for Blender, see: http://www.jpfep.net/pages/addosc/
+OSC support for nodes.

+This OSC implementation is intended to replace the [AddOSC](https://github.com/maybites/blender.AddOSC) plugin.

 ## Usage

-This fork has some redesign and uses a new Osc config file structure:
+It uses the following config file structure:

     {
         "/skeleton/Avatar2/bone/1/position":{